WDI-SEA/js-control-flow/readme.md

 ## Getting Started
 * Fork and clone this repository
-* Run `npm install` to install dependencies
 * Use a separate file for each exercise.
 This will make it easier to keep track of solutions
-  * It may also be beneficial to copy/paste any data structures provided
 * Write JavaScript code to obtain the data prompted by each question
 * Run each file by typing `node js/nameOfFile.js`
-* OPTIONAL: Run `npm run lint:js` to style check your code

 ---

 ### grade.js